We make a web-based help desk for teams that insist on a delightful customer experience.More about the product

 Donors were twice as likely to give in response to the second question, but the amount they gave did not diminish.
 Knowing that “even a penny” was enough still catalyzed them to give as much as respondents to the first question gave.

 Implying that a small action is a good start will make people more amenable to making a move.
 When making a request for people to take action, clearly identify a minimum in order to help people break through “action paralysis.”

 You might think this refers to brand labels, but far from it.
-We are suggesting you label your customers!
+I'm suggesting that you label your customers.

 The study examined the voting patterns of 133 adults to see if labeling them had any affect on their turnout at the polls.

 After being casually questioned about their regular voting patterns, half of the participants were told that they were much more likely to vote since they had been deemed by the researchers to be more politically active.(This wasn’t actually true; these people were selected at random.)

 The other half of the participants weren’t told anything;

 they were just asked to describe their voting patterns.